mbforbes/food/README.md

 ## TODO

-### Fixups

-- Add similar css to "left" tooltip when it would be below screen

 ### Meals

 If I can do this the most low-effort way possible, it could be really helpful for making